A Lifetime Filled With Vizsla Dogs

 At this time the vets did not give the dogs a complete dose of distemper vaccination.
 We have no idea why!
 My dog died of this terrible disease when he was 15 years old.
 My heart was broken.
 I lost my pal and partner who brightened up my life everyday.
 My dad bought me another Vizsla and unfortunately he passed away at just 5 months of age from the same disease.
 Many years passed before I saved a Vizsla mix, a German Short Hair Pointer, and an Irish Setter.
 They had a good life with us and died of natural causes.

 I came to Canada in 1984 as a musician with my husband.
 We played music in the Intercontinental Restaurant on Bloor Street in Toronto.
 I always missed having dogs around me in the country air.
 But I could not keep any dogs with me in the apartment.
 My life was not full without them.
-I stayed in Canada and bought a small house and shortly after I rescued many dogs, but no Vizslas.
+I stayed in Canada and bought a small house and shortly after I rescued and till do many dogs, but no Vizslas.
+I am a silent help of the OSPCA.

 I bought my first Canadian Vizsla from Quebec.
 She was beautiful but was not terribly interested in hunting.
 I soon realized my dream.
 I imported two excellent hunting dogs from the Pitypang Kennels, a Hungarian Vizsla breeder in Hungary.
 I bred them with the best males in Canada: CH On point Newman, CH Toldin’ Own Rip Red Flyer and USA Pennsylvania, CH Dry Martini.

-Presently we are living in an area that provides lots of running room for dogs.
-There is a lake by my house which helps me to train my dogs with retrieving exercises.
-I am a member of the NAVHDA , Puli and the Kuvasz Clubs.
-We go the to Scugog Dog Days of Summer to exhibit our breed and participate in the dock jumping competitions regularly.
+Presently we are living in an area that provides lots of running room for dogs which helps me to train my dogs with retrieving exercises.
+Summer to exhibit our breed and participate in the dock jumping competitions regularly.
 You will typically find us at many field trials and dog shows where we interact with other dog lovers.